Kalikoze/be_resources/module1/paired_assessments.md

 * 1906
   * Mid Mod: Students and Courses
   * Final: Passengers and Vehicles
+* 1908
+  * Mid Mod: Employees and Departments
+  * Final: Students and Courses

 This rotation ensures that a repeater will have a different final each time.

 ### Grading